On Fire

 Darkness and Light

-As we take a moment to celebrate all of the holidays during this special season I would like to take a moment to acknowledge all of you who read this blog.
+As we take a moment to celebrate all of the holidays during this special season I would like to take the opportunity to acknowledge all of you who read this blog.
 I thank you for your comments and support, and wish you much happiness and many blessings.

 Since the days are getting shorter and the nights longer, I have been thinking of darkness and light, and their meaning in our lives.
 Many people say that is a time to slow down and be reflective, and a time to set new intentions for the future.
 I agree.
 We can also remember not to get stuck in our heads and to follow our hearts.
 Yes, the mind likes routine, predictability and to feel safe; yet the art of true happiness is through the heart which prefers spontaneity and adventure.
 I shall endeavor to find a balance between the mind and the heart, and hope you can too.
 With my warmest wishes, Nicole